Is Africa in the midst of becoming run by drug-cartels, is it turning into a narco-continent?

 Africa, the second largest continent on the globe, but #1 with drug trafficking issues.
 Many third-world countries reside in Africa and are subject to political sabotage by the hands of Latin American drug cartels.
 The governments of the countries are weak, their economic standing is poor, and their accessibility to mental and physical health programs is low.
 One of Africa’s countries has already been branded as an official narco-state, but as drug trafficking worsens in certain areas, is Africa close to becoming a narco-continent?

 Drug Trafficking from Africa has been a massive issue since the late 1950s, early 1960s.
 Most of Europe’s cocaine, cannabis, and heroin come from two key trading hubs, Ghana and Guinea-Bissau.
 Drug trafficking is primarily an issue in West Africa, as its weak government, and borderline defenseless countries have become the ideal target for South Americans to invade and produce/distribute their drugs through them.
-As the cocaine market grows in European countries such as Switzerland and France, so does the South American cartel’s influence on West Africa’s government.
+While the cocaine market grows in European countries such as Switzerland and France, so does the South American cartel’s influence on West Africa’s government.
 From recent year’s drug-busts, it has become clear that drug smuggler’s preferred way of bringing drugs into Europe is via commercial air travel.
 West Africa drug-gang proxies are frequently caught trying to smuggle numerous pounds of cocaine and heroin into European countries.
 The UN has officially called for the liberation of West Africa from Latin American cartels, as they are ruining the country’s financial stability and safety.
 It is estimated that 46 tons of cocaine are smuggled out of West Africa every year.

-With bribery, brute force, and drug addiction running ramped, The UN has confirmed that this issue’s security threat is too significant to ignore.
+With bribery, brute force, and drug addiction running ramped, The UN has confirmed that this security threat is too significant to ignore.
 According to the UN’s 2008 report on drug trafficking in West Africa, “The single greatest point of vulnerability lies in the region’s under-resourced criminal justice agencies, highly vulnerable to corruption.
 At present, even when arrested, international drug traffickers operating in West Africa are seldom sentenced.
 Much needs to be done with very few resources, so the region needs to strategize carefully for maximum impact.”
 In an area where 55% of the population live on less that one dollar a day, it is estimated that “$1.8 and $2.8 billion in cocaine sales in 2009.”

 Cannabis has been cultivated in Africa since it’s introduction from Asia 1,000 years ago.
 The cannabis plant is a cash-crop planted by farmers throughout Africa; it holds political and economic value to the continent since most of Africa’s exports come from agriculture.
 However, the selling of marijuana has always been more lucrative than growing.
 Due to the recent move towards global legalization, drug trafficking marijuana has made Africa an ideal market due to the cheap growing/supplying cost.
 Drug traffickers have maintained a level of power over African farmers by paying them for their cannabis through wholesale and reselling it for more in Europe and America.
 In 2018, South Africa moved to legalize the cultivation and smoking marijuana in private.
 The highest court in South Africa found that it is the right of its people to “privacy [that] entitles an adult person to use or cultivate or possess cannabis in private for his or her personal consumption.”
-The race for legalization, cultivation, and transportation has created a “reborn” market for cannabis, now has a higher value as an export to European countries.
+The race for legalization, cultivation, and transportation has created a “reborn” market for cannabis, since now the crop has a higher value as an export to European countries.
 It is estimated that South Africa’s marijuana industry could be worth $1.7 Billion by 2023.

 Cannabis and Religion